 - Don’t miss a homemade bizcocho (cake) in Galicia, made with local butter.

-- When in Andalusia, you must try a tostada with manteca (lard) or with fresh extra virgin olive oil and honey.
+- When in Andalusia, you must try a tostada with manteca (lard) or with extra virgin olive oil and honey.

 Katie